This entry relates to Kaltura, and its Desktop Recorder tool that you can use to build videos.

 The Desktop Recorder is a free tool you can use to make simple videos for learning and upload directly to your My Media repository in FLO.
 You can use it to capture screen recordings, webcam and audio.
 When making screen recordings, you can also add annotations

 like drawing and highlighting to the slides, webpages or applications on screen as you record.
-It also has a whiteboard mode where you can record yourself drawing basic diagrams & graphics.
+It also has a whiteboard mode where you can record yourself drawing basic diagrams and graphics.

-Check your browser for the downloaded installation file (eg in Chrome you'll see it appear in the bottom left; in Firefox click the download arrow in top right).
-When it's finished downloading, open the file.
+Check your browser for the downloaded installation file (in Chrome you'll see it appear in the bottom left; in Firefox, click the download arrow top right).
+When it's finished downloading, open the file

 The file will install; follow any prompts you see on screen.
 When the install is finished, Desktop Recorder will launch.